ay-lab/dcHiC/README.md

 conda activate dchic
 ```

 Note: Conda has experienced some trouble as of late with Bioconductor packages.
-If Bioconductor-IHW raises an error, preferably use a Linux machine or remove IHW from the yml file and install IHW directly via R:
+If Bioconductor-IHW raises an error during installation/while running, you may try one of several things.
+Using Linux is preferable, but using a fresh miniconda installation can resolve library issues on Mac.
+Removing IHW from the yml file and install IHW directly via R may also work:

 ```bash
 if (!requireNamespace("BiocManager", quietly = TRUE))